Polytheism: Hinduism

 The fifth disciplic line of Vedic spirituality, founded by Adi Shankaracharya, promotes the concept that the Absolute is Brahman, without clear differentiations, will, thought, or intelligence.

 In the Smarta denomination of Hinduism, the philosophy of Advaita expounded by Shankara allows veneration of numerous deities with the understanding that all of them are but manifestations of one impersonal divine power, Brahman.
 Therefore, according to various schools of Vedanta including Shankara, which is the most influential and important Hindu theological tradition, there are a great number of deities in Hinduism, such as Vishnu, Shiva, Ganesha, Hanuman, Lakshmi, Kali, Parvati, Durga, Rama, Krishna but they are essentially different forms of the same "Being".
 However, many Vedantic philosophers also argue that the same impersonal, divine power united all individuals in the form of the Atman.

 Many other Hindus, however, view polytheism as far preferable to monotheism.
-Ram Swarup, for example, points to the Vedas as being specifically polytheistic, and states that, "only some form of polytheism alone can do justice to this variety and richness."
+Ram Swarup, for example, points to the Vedas as being specifically polytheistic, (Goel includes Ram Swarup's "In the Vedic approach, there is no single God.
+This is bad enough.
+But the Hindus do not have even a supreme God, a fuhrer-God who presides over a multiplicity of Gods."): and states that, "only some form of polytheism alone can do justice to this variety and richness."
 Nasadiya Sukta (Hymn of non-Eternity, origin of universe):

 There was neither non-existence nor existence then;

 Neither the realm of space, nor the sky which is beyond;

 What stirred?
 Where?
 In whose protection?

 There was neither death nor immortality then;

 No distinguishing sign of night nor of day;

 That One breathed, windless, by its own impulse;

 Other than that there was nothing beyond.

 Darkness there was at first, by darkness hidden;

 Without distinctive marks, this all was water;

 That which, becoming, by the void was covered;

 That One by force of heat came into being;

 Who really knows?
 Who will here proclaim it?

 Whence was it produced?
 Whence is this creation?

 Gods came afterwards, with the creation of this universe.

 Who then knows whence it has arisen?

 Whether God's will created it, or whether He was mute;